FGFRFT: Fast Graph Fractional Fourier Transform via Exact Spectral Splitting and Fourier-Series Approximation: Experimental Results

-In the image denoising experiment, we select standard images ($256 \times 256$) from the Set12 dataset \cite{ref39}.
-To accommodate memory constraints for graph signal processing, the images were split into non-overlapping $64 \times 64$ local patches.
-Each patch is flattened into a graph signal of dimension $N=4096$, and a 4-nearest neighbor grid graph is constructed in the pixel space to form the adjacency matrix.
-Gaussian white noise with a standard deviation of $\sigma=20.0$ was add to the experiments.
-The optimizer used is Adam with a learning rate of 0.01, and the training rounds were set to 300 epochs.
-The truncation order was set to $L=10$, and the initial transform order $\alpha$ was set to 0.5.
-For comparison, the exact GFRFT method was run under identical graph structures and parameter settings.
-We present the visual results in Fig. \ref{fig:image_denoising} and the quantitative results in Table \ref{tab:image_results}.
+For image denoising, we use standard $256\times256$ images from the Set12 dataset~\cite{ref39}.
+To meet the memory constraints of graph-based processing, each image is partitioned into non-overlapping $64\times64$ patches.
+Each patch is then vectorized into a graph signal of dimension $N=4096$, and a 4-nearest-neighbor grid graph is constructed in the pixel domain.
+Additive white Gaussian noise with standard deviation $\sigma=20$ is added to the noisy observations.
+We use Adam with learning rate $0.01$ for $300$ epochs.
+The truncation order is fixed at $L=10$, and the initial transform order is set to $\alpha=0.5$.
+For comparison, the exact GFRFT is optimized under the same graph structure and the same training hyperparameters.
+The visual results are shown in Fig.~\ref{fig:image_denoising}, and the numerical results are summarized in Table~\ref{tab:image_results}.

+On the three tested image examples, the proposed FGFRFT achieves denoising quality comparable to that of the exact GFRFT, while substantially reducing runtime.
+In terms of PSNR, FGFRFT performs better on two images and slightly worse on one image; in terms of SSIM, it is consistently higher on all three examples.
+At the same time, the average processing time per batch is reduced from $540$ s to $220$ s, and the total runtime is reduced from $2.40$ h to $0.97$ h, corresponding to a speedup of about $2.47\times$.